koji-project/koji/docs/source/plugins.rst

 Image builds using Kiwi
 =======================

-**This is just a tech-preview.
-API/usage can drastically change in upcoming releases**

 Plugin for creating images via `kiwi <http://osinside.github.io/kiwi/>`_ project.
 Minimal supported version of kiwi is ``kiwi-9.24.2``.